fiskeben/magpie/README.md

 and stores them in a PostgreSQL database along with the service name, version, and the container's created timestamp.

+It uses a blacklist to filter out variables and a whitelist to include the variable in clear text.
+If a variable is not in either list it will be masked.

+A Docker container's variables are only saved if there aren't already a set of variables with the same service name, version, and timestamp.

 ## Configuration

 Use a configuration file to set database credentials and so.